Canon 200D vs Fujifilm X30

 Of the two cameras under consideration, the Canon 200D features an APS-C sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 83 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 3.9.
 The sensor in the 200D has a native 3:2 aspect ratio, while the one in the X30 offers a 4:3 aspect.

 With 24MP, the 200D offers a higher resolution than the X30 (12MP), but the 200D nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 2.20μm for the X30) due to its larger sensor.
-Moreover, the 200D is a somewhat more recent model (by 2 years and 10 months) than the X30, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 200D is a much more recent model (by 2 years and 10 months) than the X30, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X30 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS 200D has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Fujifilm X30 are ISO 100 to ISO 12800 (no boost).